 After you've been diagnosed, it's OK to have an adult beverage, as long as you don't drink too much.
 Keep in mind that different drinks have different levels of alcohol.
 A single shot of hard liquor may have the same amount of alcohol as two glasses of wine.

-One to three drinks a day probably won't lead to health problems, even when you already have AFib.
+One to two drinks a day probably won't lead to health problems, even when you already have AFib.
 More than three drinks a day, though, can trigger an episode.

 Don't Drink Every Day